tenzir/tenzir/rfc/002-fault-tolerance/README.md

   increment for every transaction), and from there we could work around the problem by requesting all recent transactions whenever this key is modified.

-We need to read further on how to XXX.

 ##### etcd

 Etcd is a distributed key-value store that uses Raft for quorum-based consensus.
 From a CAP Theorem perspective, this brings us into the CP realm, because a master must be elected to perform writes.
 Stale reads may be supported, though, which we can tolerate.